stewartknapman/shopify-starter/README.md

 To make them easy to find I've included this comment tag: `{% comment [IMAGE] - update sizes for your own needs %}{% endcomment %}` with each image tag, so all you need to do is search your project for `[IMAGE]`.

+### Layout and Grids

+Again, I don't know what you need, so I've left everything one column and full width.
+It's up to you and your design.

+However there is a grid system here, should you need it.
+Here are your options:

+- Use flexbox (or css grids if you can get away with being that bleeding edge)
+- Use the built in [sass grid mixins](https://github.com/stewartknapman/inside/#grids)
+- Use the built in [grid classes](https://github.com/stewartknapman/inside/#grids) (if you're old school/lazy)

 ## TODO
 - Setup build tasks (autoprefixer)
 - JS structure needs a bit of work